n-chikh/A-constructive-characterisation-of-interval-graphs/README.md

 In that work, we propose an iterative procedure for constructing interval graphs.
 As a byproduct, we derived various results.
 The purpose of this repository is to provide computational implementations for testing and illustrating those results.

-Each module in [main/src](https://github.com/n-chikh/A-constructive-characterisation-of-interval-graphs/tree/main/src) folder corresponds to a specific a definition or result in the paper:
+Each module in [main/src](https://github.com/n-chikh/A-constructive-characterisation-of-interval-graphs/tree/main/src) corresponds to a specific a definition or result in the paper:
 1.  proposition1.py
 2.  proposition3.py
 3.  definition7_proposition4.py